-At UofL Brown Cancer Center, our experts in our Multidisciplinary Urologic Cancer Clinic target testicular cancer, providing customized, cutting-edge care to match your unique disease and circumstances.
+At UofL Brown Cancer Center, our experts in our Multidisciplinary Genitourinary Cancer Clinic target testicular cancer, providing customized, cutting-edge care to match your unique disease and circumstances.
 Our highly focused physicians, as well as a specially trained support staff, personalize your care to ensure the most advanced treatments with the least impact on your body.

 Knowledge and experience is particularly important in surgery for testicular cancer, which is delicate, challenging and requires a great deal of expertise.